"What is the difference between Crosstrek and Impreza?"

 like a regular car.

-Comparably equipped, the Crosstrek is $1,500 more, which buys you everything described in the executive summary above.
+Comparably equipped, the Crosstrek is about $1,500 more, which buys you everything described in the executive summary above.

 Customers tell us that the Crosstrek looks more like a small sport utility vehicle and the Impreza looks like a sporty station wagon.
 Similar to the difference between hiking boots and running shoes?
 You be the judge.